Quantum solver for single-impurity Anderson models with particle-hole symmetry: Results

 \section{Results}

 The results presented in this section, used to assess the performance of the proposed quantum solver, were obtained from classical simulations of the quantum subroutines involved in the computation of the impurity Green's function~\eqref{eq:impGF}.
 These simulations solved the AIM described in Section~\ref{sec:AIM}, with Hubbard interactions $U\in\{2,4,6,8\}$.
-To account for the potential for the optimizer to become trapped in local minima, the VQE results for the 1- and 3-bath cases reported here are averaged over simulations initiated from ten distinct starting points.
+To account for the potential for the optimizer to become trapped in local minima, the VQE results for AIMs with one, three, and five bath sites reported here are averaged over simulations initiated from ten distinct starting points.
 Moreover, each optimization was repeated five times to mitigate statistical errors arising from the finite number of shots used to evaluate the variational estimates.
-For the more computationally demanding 5-bath case, simulations were performed using a single initialization, with two optimization repeats.
-The scalability of the solver with respect to the number of bath sites is assessed by averaging results over the different values of $U$.
+For the more computationally demanding seven-bath case, simulations were performed using a single initialization, with two optimization repeats.
+The scalability of the solver with respect to the number of bath sites is assessed by averaging results over the different values of $U$, initializations, and optimization repetitions.
 As discussed in Section~\ref{sec:opt_methods}, the ansatz was optimized using a gradient-free method (COBYLA), a first-order gradient-based method (Adam), and a quasi-second-order gradient-based method (L-BFGS-B) to compare the performance of different optimization strategies.